E Jean Carroll: The author and TV talkshow host who took on Donald Trump

 For decades, E Jean Carroll wrote columns advising women never to structure their lives around men.
 Then a rape allegation against the world’s most powerful man upended hers.
 Bevan Hurley reports

-E Jean Carroll has been a trailblazing figure of New York’s journalism, entertainment and literary scenes for decades.
+E Jean Carroll has been a trailblazing figure in New York’s journalism, entertainment and literary scenes for decades.

 Born in Detroit and raised in Fort Wayne, Indiana, the one-time Miss Indiana University beauty queen began pitching her ideas to magazines at the age of 12.